"Waabizheshi and the Mermaid"

 Today, we tell the zaagi'iwewi-aadizookaan (sacred love story) of Waabizheshi and the Mermaid.*

 To our ancestors, Mermaids were metaphorical interpretations of fish, symbolizing temptation, their nature combining the paradoxical qualities of beauty and treachery.
 Like Mermen, they belong to the world of the fish spirits.
-They are one of the giigoonhyag (fish clans), known for long life and baldness in old age.
+They are one of the giigoonhyag (fish clans), known for long life.

 Waabizheshi was struck dumb with astonishment and surprise.
 That he had gone to the land beneath the lake, married, and fathered children while the same storm was still beating the coastline and Name was shouting his name through the wind, was truly incomprehensible to him.
 Could his new life down there have happened in just the blink of an eye?
 Could it be that his descent to the lake’s underworld was measured by another time than the linear rule of time that governed the upper earth?